Washington's Headquarters State Historic Site: Badge of Military Merit

 On August 7, 1782, Washington issued a general order which established the Badge of Military Merit, which could be awarded to enlisted men and non-commissioned officers for long and faithful service and for acts of heroism.
 Still, despite its vague wording, it was only awarded to three men, all non-commissioned officers.
 On May 3, 1783, it was awarded to Sergeant William Brown of the 5th Connecticut Regiment of the Connecticut Line and Sergeant Elijah Churchill of the 2nd Regiment Light Dragoons.
 Then on June 10, 1783, it was awarded to Sergeant Daniel Bissell of the 2nd Connecticut Regiment of the Connecticut Line.
 General Washington awarded the Badge to its recipients personally on the front lawn of Newburgh Headquarters.
-It is widely considered to be the first military decoration for the United States, and is the second oldest in the world (after the Cross of St. George).
+It is widely considered to be the first military decoration for the United States, and is the second oldest in the world (after the Order of St. George).

 Largely forgotten about for a century and a half, on 10 October 1927, Army Chief of Staff General Charles Pelot Summerall directed that a draft bill be sent to Congress "to revive the Badge of Military Merit".
 The bill was withdrawn and action on the case ceased on 3 January 1928, but the office of the Adjutant General was instructed to file all materials collected for possible future use.
 A number of private interests sought to have the medal re-instituted in the Army; this included the board of directors of the Fort Ticonderoga Museum in Ticonderoga, New York.
 On 7 January 1931, Summerall's successor, General Douglas MacArthur, confidentially reopened work on a new design, involving the Washington Commission of Fine Arts.
 Elizabeth Will, an Army heraldic specialist in the Office of the Quartermaster General, was named to redesign the newly revived medal, which became known as the Purple Heart.
 Using general specifications provided to her, Will created the design sketch for the present medal of the Purple Heart.
 The new design, which exhibits a bust and profile of George Washington, was issued on the bicentennial of Washington's birth.